42043 Robotics Studio 112cp;

 There are course requisites for this subject.
 See access conditions.

 Fields of practice: Robotics

-This is a studio subject.
-It is not a conventional subject guided by a set curriculum.
+This is a studio subject, not a conventional subject guided by a set curriculum.
 Its purpose is to provide an environment in which students can gain and simultaneously translate knowledge into a robotics system.
 Studios are product-based subjects, largely conducted in the studio, in collaboration with other students, academic staff and industry mentors.
 Students do a combination of individual self-directed study and project work.

-What differentiates the applications studio from the fundamentals studio is the expectation of the level of proficiency of students.
-Once students have completed the fundamentals and applications studios and a range of coursework subjects, it is expected that they have the skills and knowledge to allow them to undertake the development of more challenging products in the final studio.
+Once students have completed the first studio and a range of coursework subjects, it is expected that they have the skills and knowledge to allow them to undertake the development of more challenging products in the second Robotics studio.

 Spring session, City campus

 Detailed subject description.